When it comes to supplements, in general I believe less is more.

 So why should you throw away that protein powder?

 Believe it or not, a lot of people already get enough protein in their diets.

 -The Recommended Dietary Allowance of protein for adults is 0.4 grams per pound of body weight.
 This means a 140-pound woman would need about 55 grams of protein per day, which equates to one medium-sized piece of chicken breast and 2 eggs.

 -It’s worth noting that this recommended value is the minimum to prevent deficiency, so I would suggest more like .6 – .8 grams of protein per pound of bodyweight.
 This still wouldn’t be much more (add in another small piece of chicken breast).

-5. You should know what you’re eating.
-Next time you pick up your protein powder, check the label and see how many of the ingredients you can actually pronounce.
-If it’s less than half, probably a better choice to get some meat, fish, eggs, Greek yogurt, etc.
+Next time you pick up a protein powder, check the label and see how many of the ingredients you can actually pronounce.
+If it’s less than half, probably a better choice to go with something a little more recognizable.

 What do you think?
 How often are you having protein powders?